The Angry Birds Movie 2: Music

 Heitor Pereira, who previously composed the first film, returned to compose the score of The Angry Birds Movie 2.
+It is his fourth film with Sony Pictures Animation, as he previously scored The Smurfs (2011) and its sequel The Smurfs 2 (2013).
 On July 25, 2019, Kesha released her song "Best Day" for the film as a single.
 Days later, Luke Combs released a song, "Let's Just Be Friends" for the film as a single as well.
 Both singles were played in the film's end credits.

 Also included on the film was Giacomo Puccini's aria "Un bel di vedremo" from his opera Madama Butterfly.
-However this was credited as "Opera", by Heitor Pereira in the soundtrack.
+This was credited as "Opera" by Heitor Pereira in the soundtrack.

 The film's soundtrack, titled The Angry Birds Movie 2: Original Motion Picture Soundtrack was released on August 9, 2019, only in digital format and is available to download through payment platforms.
 It includes two songs previously unreleased and original from the movie: Luke Combs' "Let's Just Be Friends" and Kesha's "Best Day (Angry Birds 2 Remix)".
 The rest of the album consists of a compilation of eighteen classical pop music hits from the 1960s to 2000s decades, in different genres and various artists.